Demosilient/demosilient.github.io/README.md

 #### Measures

 Measures are qualifiers that are also voted on and determine geographic and approximate numbers of individuals impacted (may extend to wild-life and habitats).
 The larger these measures are the more steering requirements that are imposed on a campaign.
-Scale (number of people) and scope (geographical boundary):Â  Campaigns and their respective topics need to operate under a scale and scope which are intended to make sure that all entities that have a stake in a campaign provide input and that external entities donâ€™t pollute or seize undue influence.
+Scale (number of people) and scope (geographical boundary):  Campaigns and their respective topics need to operate under a scale and scope which are intended to make sure that all entities that have a stake in a campaign provide input and that external entities don’t pollute or seize undue influence.

 ### Topics